ot therapist patient cutting apple

 Occupational Therapy

-Occupational Therapy can help with:
+Occupational therapy can help with:

 • neurovision rehabilitation training which includes teaching the eyes, brain and body to work together to improve common symptoms including dizziness, nausea and headaches.
 These changes can impact the ability to read, drive safely or tolerate being in a busy environment